 At the time of writing this article, we can see that there is a huge server connectivity issue for the Rainbow Six Siege game, and players are getting affected hugely.

 3. Power Cycle Your Wi-Fi Router

-Well, performing a power cycle to your Wi-Fi router is always come in handy if you’re facing multiple issues with the network connectivity to the servers.
+Performing a power cycle to your Wi-Fi router is always handy if you’re facing multiple issues with the network connectivity to the servers.
 That means sometimes your Wi-Fi router can also trigger several networking issues like temporary glitches, cache data, etc. All can be resolved by a proper power cycle.

-- First, switch off your router and wait until the LED indicators turned off.
+- First, switch off your router and wait until the LED indicators are turned off.

 - Now, unplug the power cable from your router > Wait for around 30 seconds.

 - Plug the power cable back in > Turn on the router.

 You can also additionally use a VPN (Virtual Private Network) on your computer to try using a different server location to connect your game.
 It can also possible that somehow the game servers are busy or overloaded in your region.
 Although the online gameplay can become laggy due to the higher ping ratio, you can at least understand whether your game is running well in a different location or not.

 5. Update Networking Driver

 A networking driver is useful to run network-related ongoing connections on your Windows computer.
 That means it should be updated to the latest version to keep things smoother.
 It’s not always necessary that the problem is happening at your router or ISP.
 An outdated networking driver can also cause damage.
 To update it: